Ultimate List of 7 Cheapest Places to Live in Southern California

 7. Indio

-Indio has an affordable housing market.
-The median home price is around $490K, which is relatively affordable compared to many other cities in Southern California.
-Additionally, for those who prefer to rent, prices go from $1,000 to $1,500, depending on the type of apartment you are looking for.
+The median home cost is around $530K, which is relatively affordable compared to many other cities in Southern California.
+Additionally, for those who prefer to rent, the average cost of renting as of February 2024 goes from $1,000 to $1,500, depending on the type of apartment you are looking for.

-The city is known for its many golf courses, as well as the annual Coachella Valley Music and Arts Festival, which attracts thousands of music lovers each year.
-Indio is accessible via Interstate 10, which connects Indio to both Los Angeles and nearby Palm Springs.
+Indio is known for its many golf courses and sports centers, as well as the annual Coachella Valley Music and Arts Festival, which attracts thousands of music lovers each year - one of the benefits of city living.
+Indio is accessible via Interstate 10, which connects Indio to both Los Angeles and nearby Palm Springs, which are a quick drive away.

 Overall, Indio is a great option for those looking for an affordable place to live in Southern California while still being close to major urban centers like Los Angeles.
 Its warm climate and range of recreational opportunities make it an exciting and dynamic place to call home.